What's in Microsoft.VisualBasic for C# Developers: Part 2 - Constants & Control Characters

 public const char VerticalTab = '\v';

-As you can see this is just a useful list to have and can make code much easier to read.
+As you can see, this is just a useful list to have and can make code much easier to read.

-As a C# developer there is one on that list I wouldn’t use – NewLine.
-In the mscorlib assembly, there is an Environment class which contains a property called NewLine which, on my machine is the exact same as the one above.
+As a C# developer, there is one on that list I wouldn’t use—NewLine.
+In the mscorlib assembly, there is an Environment class that contains a property called NewLine, which, on my machine, is the exact same as the one above.
 So why would I use that over the VB one?
-This is because Environment.NewLine changes based on underlying OS – so on systems which use just \n it will be that where the VB one is always the same regardless of what the OS uses.
+This is because Environment.NewLine changes based on the underlying OS—so on systems that use just \n, it will be that, whereas the VB one is always the same regardless of what the OS uses.

 Constants